Big Brother 3 (American season): Summary

 Following Marcellas's eviction, HouseGuests competed in the "...And Then There Were Four" Head of Household competition.
 For this competition, the HouseGuests were asked questions about the remaining four HouseGuests in the game.
-They would be asked questions, and had to pick a number from zero to four that they felt was the correct answer.
-The HouseGuest with the most points at the end would be the winner.
-Ultimately, Danielle was the winner of the competition, giving Danielle her first Head of Household win.
+They would be asked questions and had to pick a number from zero to four that they felt was the correct answer.
+The HouseGuest with the most points would be the winner.
+Danielle won.
 HouseGuests were later given a luxury competition, in which four cell phones were placed in different rooms of the house.
 HouseGuests had two minutes to find one of the phones, which everyone did.
-They later learned they would be given a three-minute phone call, as well as $1,000 to send to a loved one.
-HouseGuests were called to the Diary Room one at a time.
-While there, the HouseGuests were offered $5,000 in addition to the phone call and gift.
-Taking this prize, however, would result in the other HouseGuests getting nothing.
+They learned they would be given a three-minute phone call, as well as $2,000 to send to a loved one.
+HouseGuests were called to the Diary Room one at a time and were offered $5,000 in addition to the phone call and gift.
+Taking this prize would result in the other HouseGuests getting nothing.
 If a HouseGuest declined, then the prize would be increased by $5,000.
-If more than one HouseGuest accepted the offer, then the winner would be determined by a number placed on the phone at they found.
-Ultimately, Danielle accepted at $5,000, Amy accepted at $10,000, and Jason accepted at $15,000.
-Amy's phone had the lowest number, thus she won the prize.
-HouseGuests later participated in a food competition titled "Squeeze Play" which required the HouseGuests to soak up water and transfer it to pools while wearing a sponge suit.
-On Day 70, Danielle chose to nominate Amy and Lisa for eviction.
+If more than one HouseGuest accepted the offer, the winner would be determined by a number placed on the phone that they found.
+Danielle accepted at $5,000, Amy accepted at $10,000, and Jason accepted at $15,000.
+Amy's phone had the lowest number, so she won the prize.
+HouseGuests later participated in a food competition titled "Squeeze Play" which required them to soak up water and transfer it to pools while wearing a sponge suit.
+On Day 70, Danielle nominated Amy and Lisa for eviction.
 Due to the fact that there was no Power of Veto this week, it assured Jason a spot in the final three.
-HouseGuests later participated in the "Surf's Up" luxury competition, in which HouseGuests attempted to stay on a surfboard for the longest time.
-Amy and Jason were the winners, and won the right to temporarily leave the house and go on a cruise.
+HouseGuests later participated in the "Surf's Up" luxury competition, in which they attempted to stay on a surfboard for the longest time.
+Amy and Jason won, and won the right to temporarily leave the house and go on a cruise.
 On Day 76, Jason cast the sole vote to evict Amy from the house.